mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

-The :mod:`pickle` (slower, written in pure Python) and :mod:`cPickle` (faster, written in C) modules provide user-extensible facilities to serialize general Python objects using ASCII or binary formats.
+The :mod:`pickle` (slower, written in pure Python) and :mod:`cPickle` (faster, written in C) modules provide user-extensible facilities to serialize generic Python objects using ASCII or binary formats.
 The :mod:`marshal` module provides facilities to serialize built-in Python objects using a binary format specific to Python, but independent of machine architecture issues.